allanvb/laravel-semysms/README.md

 `https://yourdomain.com/semy-sms/receive` route in your [SemySMS](https://semysms.net) control panel.

+To get this route working you need make some actions:
+* Change `catch_incoming` to `true` in your config file.
+* Add `semy-sms/receive` route to your `$except` variable in `VerifyCsrfToken` middleware.

-To get this route working you need to change `catch_incoming` to `true` in your config file, then you will be able to listen for `semy-sms.received` Event.
+After that, you will be able to listen for `semy-sms.received` Event.

 If you performed an ussd request, you can listen for `semy-sms.ussd-response` Event to process USSD response.

+In case that you get USSD response as SMS, you can add sender name to `ussd_senders` in your config file.

 You can get more information about Events in [Laravel official documentation](https://laravel.com/docs/events)